Kooldude166/nds4ios/README.md

 1. Click the button below to install it right on your device via MacBuildServer.

+###PLEASE NOTE THAT IF MACBUILDSERVER IS NOT WORKING, IT IS LIKELY THEIR PROBLEM, AND NOT OURS.
+WE ALWAYS TEST BUILD ON XCODE BEFORE WE MAKE ANY CHANGES.

 <!-- MacBuildServer Install Button -->
 <div class="macbuildserver-block">
     <a class="macbuildserver-button" href="http://macbuildserver.com/project/github/build/?xcode_project=nds4ios.xcodeproj&amp;target=nds4ios&amp;repo_url=https%3A%2F%2Fgithub.com%2FangelXwind%2Fnds4ios.git&amp;build_conf=Release" target="_blank"><img src="http://com.macbuildserver.github.s3-website-us-east-1.amazonaws.com/button_up.png"/></a><br/><sup><a href="http://macbuildserver.com/github/opensource/" target="_blank">by MacBuildServer</a></sup>